Get Your Quote

 Why should i get my Dryer Vents cleaned?

 Neglecting to clean your dryer vents and air ducts can cause more issues than just extra-long dry times and higher utility bills.
 In fact, 2,900 home clothes dryer fires are reported each year, causing an estimated $35 million in property loss among many deaths and injuries.
 The US Fire Association recommends cleaning your vent pipe every 3 months.

-What do you mean by Disinfecting?
+What do you mean by applying Disinfectant?

 An EPA (Environmental Protection Agency) registered Disinfectant will be thinly applied via ULV (Ultra Low Volume) Fogger to the coils, drain pans and blower of the HVAC equipment.

-Why should i have my vents Disinfected?
+Why should i have my system Disinfected?